wout/rosetta/README.md

 your locale keys - during development rather than after you've deployed your app.

-But that's not all.
-Rosetta will even compare the locale keys of additional (localized) languages to those of your primary language.
+The parser will even compare all locale keys of additional (localized) languages to those of your primary language.
 Any missing or additional keys will be reported in development.
-A CLI utility will make it easy to add those reports to your CI flow, so you'll no longer have to worry about deploying an app with missing translations.
+So you'll no longer have to worry about deploying an app with missing translations.

 **IMPORTANT: This shard is still under heavy development and is not ready for use.**